Tracardi/tracardi-api/docs/profiles/profile_merging.md

 The system then automatically excludes profiles that were previously merged.

 Now comes the process of merging the data.
-If there are different values for the same field, e.g. for the `name` field, one is "Bill", the second time it is "Whiliam", then the data will be combined and we will get a value `name` = ["Bill", "Whiliam"].
+If there are different values for the same field, e.g. for the `name` field, one is "Bill", the second time it is "William", then the data will be combined and we will get a value `name` = ["Bill", "William"].

 The linked profiles are given the new ID and a new profile record is created.
 The merged profile is saved in the database and the remaining profiles are marked with `metadata.merged_with` field equal to the id of the newly created merged